eparamasari/AutoML_vs_HyperDrive_Classification_Azure_ML/README.md

 ### Overview

 This is a binary classification task that will predict death by heart failure.
-The dataset was initially acquired from Kaggle at <https://www.kaggle.com/andrewmvd/heart-failure-clinical-data>.
+The dataset was initially acquired from Kaggle at [this link](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data).
 The dataset has thirteen columns and can be used to predict whether the event of death occur or not.

 ### Task